Congressional District # 05

 LAUER I SANITARY LANDFILLEPA ID# WID058735994

-The U.S. Environmental Protection Agency (EPA) proposed the site for the National Priorities List (NPL) in September 1983 and finalized the site on the NPL in September 1984.
+The U.S. Environmental Protection Agency (U.S. EPA) proposed the site for the National Priorities List (NPL) in September 1983 and finalized the site on the NPL in September 1984.

 Cleanup ProgressIn August 1990, the State of Wisconsin and one potentially responsible party (PRP), Waste Management, signed an agreement.
-The agreement required Waste Management to take responsibility for investigating site contamination and for designing and constructing the state-selected cleanup action.
+The agreement requires Waste Management to take responsibility for investigating Site contamination and for designing and constructing the State-selected cleanup action.

 Waste Management completed an investigation in 1993 under state enforcement and guidance to determine the nature and extent of contamination and to identify alternative cleanup methods.
-Based on the results of the investigation, the Wisconsin Department of Natural Resources (WDNR) selected a remedy in 1996 which included upgrading the existing landfill cap and leachate and gas collection systems.
-Waste Management completed the required construction work in October 1998, and is currently conducting scheduled monitoring: shallow downgradient monitoring wells, including those at the perimeter of the site, are monitored quarterly, deep downgradient monitoring wells at the perimeter of the site are monitored semi-annually, and downgradient private wells are monitored annually.
+Based on the results of the investigation, the Wisconsin Department of Natural Resources (WDNR) selected a remedy in 1996 which includes upgrading the existing landfill cap and leachate and gas collection systems.
+Waste Management completed the required construction work in October 1998, and is currently conducting scheduled monitoring: shallow downgradient monitoring wells, including those at the perimeter of the Site, are monitored quarterly, deep downgradient monitoring wells at the perimeter of the Site are monitored semiannually, and downgradient private wells are monitored annually.

 ContactsRemedial Project Manager, U.S. EPA

 BOUNDARY ROAD LANDFILL

 LAUER I SAN LDFL